wconrad/ftpd/README.md

 # FTPD

 ftpd is a pure Ruby FTP server library.
-It supports implicit and explicit TLS, and can be used as part of a test fixture or to embed in another program.
+It supports implicit and explicit TLS, passive and active mode, and most of the commands specified in RFC 969.
+It an be used as part of a test fixture or embedded in a program.

 ## HELLO WORLD